ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ACTION_5
 ```

 There is only one case when the && and || operators are more expressive than the `if` statement.
-The case is short commands do actions and error handling.
+It happens when you operate short commands for doing actions and error handling.

 Let's rewrite the backup script using the `if` statement.
 Listing 3-11 shows the result.

 {caption: "Listing 3-11.
 The backup script with the early return pattern", line-numbers: true, format: Bash}
 ![`make-backup-if.sh`](code/BashScripting/make-backup-if.sh)

-We replaced the && and || operators in the `bsdtar` call with the if statement.
-The behavior of the script has not changed.
+We have replaced the && and || operators in the `bsdtar` call with the `if` statement.
+It did not change the behavior of the script.

 Logical operators and the `if` statement are not equivalent in general.
-Here is an example.
+An example will show you the difference between them.
 Suppose there is an expression of three commands A, B and C:
 {line-numbers: false}
 ```
 A && B || C
 ```

-It might seem that the following `if-else` statement gives the same behavior:
+You can suppose that the following `if-else` statement gives the same behavior:
 {line-numbers: false}
 ```
 if A